 In connection with the 2017 Loan Agreement, the Company entered into an exit fee agreement which provides for an aggregate payment of 4% of the loan commitment, or \$400,000, to the lenders upon the occurrence of an exit event, including an initial public offering.
 The Company concluded that the exit payment obligation met the definition of a derivative that was required to be accounted for as a separate unit of accounting.
-The Company recorded the issuance-date fair value of the payment obligation of \$392,000 as a derivative liability in the Company's balance sheet.
+The Company recorded the issuance-date fair value of the payment obligation of \$392,000 as a derivative liability in the Company's consolidated balance sheet.
 The Company paid the fee in November 2017 in conjunction with the Company's IPO.

-Debt issuance costs for the 2017 Loan Agreement amounting to \$727,000, including the exit payment obligation, were recorded as a debt discount and will be amortized to interest expense over the remaining term of the 2017 Loan Agreement using the effective-interest method.
+Debt issuance costs for the 2017 Loan Agreement amounting to \$727,000, including the exit payment obligation, were recorded as a debt discount in 2017.
+In November 2018 and December 2018, the Company entered into the First Amendment to the Loan and Security Agreement and the Second Amendment to the Loan and Security Agreement, respectively, collectively the "Amendments".
+In connection with the Amendments, the Company incurred additional debt issuance costs of \$62,000.
+The debt issuance costs will be amortized to interest expense over the remaining term of the 2017 Loan Agreement using the effective-interest method.

-The interest rate under the 2017 Loan Agreement is LIBOR plus 8.45%, and there is an interest-only period until November 30, 2018, followed by a 30-month principal and interest period.
-The rate at December 31, 2017 was 9.82938%.
+The interest rate under the 2017 Loan Agreement is LIBOR plus 8.45%.
+The initial interest-only period was until November 30, 2018, followed by a 30-month principal and interest period.
+The First Amendment to the Loan and Security Agreement extended the interest-only period, which currently runs through May 2019.
+If and when certain conditions are met, the interest-only period may be extended to August or November 2019.
+The rate at December 31, 2018 was 10.82888%.
 Pursuant to the 2017 Loan Agreement, the Company provided a first priority security interest in all existing and after-acquired assets, excluding intellectual property, owned by the Company.

-As of December 31, 2017, unpaid borrowings under the 2017 Loan Agreement totaled \$10.0 million.
-For the year ended December 31, 2017, the Company recorded \$146,000 related to the amortization of debt discount associated with the 2017 Loan Agreement.
+As of December 31, 2018, unpaid borrowings under the 2017 Loan Agreement totaled \$10.0 million.
+For the years ended December 31, 2017 and 2018, the Company recorded \$146,000 and \$280,000, respectively, related to the amortization of debt discount associated with the 2017 Loan Agreement.

 The 2017 Loan Agreement allows the Company to voluntarily prepay all (but not less than all) of the outstanding principal at any time.
-A prepayment premium of 3% or 1% through the one year anniversary and thereafter, respectively, would be assessed on the outstanding principal.
-A final payment fee of \$250,000 is due upon the earlier to occur of the maturity date or prepayment of such borrowings.
-For the year ended December 31, 2017, the Company recorded \$52,000 related to the amortization of the final payment fee associated with the 2017 Loan Agreement.
+A prepayment premium of 1% would be assessed on the outstanding principal.
+A final payment fee of \$250,000 was due upon the earlier to occur of the maturity date or prepayment of such borrowings.
+The final payment fee was increased to \$325,000 in the First Amendment to the Loan and Security Agreement.
+For the years ended December 31, 2017 and 2018, the Company recorded \$52,000 and \$94,000, respectively, related to the amortization of the final payment fee associated with the 2017 Loan Agreement.